-If you are considering breast augmentation surgery but are uncertain about the expenses involved, you have landed on the appropriate page.
+If you are considering breast implant surgery but are uncertain about the expenses involved, you have landed on the appropriate page.
 In the following sections, we will discuss the probable cost of your breast implant surgery, taking into account several factors related to your breast enhancement procedure.

 However, I advise you to confirm that breast augmentation is the surgical option you desire before we proceed further.

 You’d be astounded at how many potential patients I see in my office who don’t realize that breast augmentation isn’t really for them.
-There are actually a lot of other breast surgeries out there.
+There are actually a lot of other breast surgeries out there

-What Is the Average Breast Augmentation Surgery Cost?
+What Is the Average Breast Augmentation Cost?

 One of the first things patients want to know about breast augmentation is how much it’s going to cost.

 This is totally understandable.
 You’re not made of money, and you certainly want to know that the money you do plan on spending is going to be well worth it.

 So, let’s look at the average cost of breast augmentation in the United States today.

 According to the American Society of Plastic Surgeons (ASPS), “The average cost of breast implant surgery is $4,516.”
 Remember that this is the average cost.
 We’ll look at the factors that go into this price later on.

 For now, what does this cost include?
 Let’s take a look: